rancher/docs/content/rancher/v2.6/en/cis-scans/_index.md

 - RKE hardened 1.5
 - RKE permissive 1.6
 - RKE hardened 1.6
+- RKE2 permissive 1.5
+- RKE2 hardened 1.5
+- RKE2 permissive 1.6
+- RKE2 hardened 1.6
+- AKS
 - EKS
 - GKE
-- RKE2 permissive 1.5
-- RKE2 permissive 1.5

 You also have the ability to customize a profile by saving a set of tests to skip.